A Property Manager’s Biggest Responsibilities: Property Maintenance, Tenant Management, and Legal Compliance

 Vendor and Contractor Management

 Property managers often work with a variety of vendors and contractors, including plumbers, electricians, landscapers, and cleaning services.
 Building good relationships with these service providers ensures prompt and cost-effective solutions for maintenance issues.
-Negotiating contracts and setting clear expectations for quality service are crucial responsibilities.
+Negotiating contracts and setting clear expectations for quality services in a timely manner are important.

 Read More About The Role of Property Management in Community Living